NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

-**Thoughts:** It was a hot day today, would have been nice to go to the pub for a pint after finishing our walk.
-The spices that I bought that contain a single spice have more taste then the regular supermarket spices I buy.
-I think i'm going to buy those instead in future.
+**Thoughts:** It was a hot day today; it would have been nice to go to the pub for a pint after finishing our walk.
+The spices that I bought that contain a single spice have more taste than the regular supermarket spices I buy.
+I think I'm going to buy those instead in future.

 ##### 8th Jul